datalad-handbook/book/docs/basics/101-132-advancednesting.rst

-   First of all, let's start with a quick overview of the different content *types* and content *states* various :dlcmd:`status` commands in the course of DataLad-101 have shown up to this point:
+   First of all, let's start with a quick overview of the different content *types* and content *states* various :dlcmd:`status` commands in the course of DataLad-101 have shown up to this point.
    You have seen the following *content types*:

    - ``file``, e.g., ``notes.txt``: any file (or symlink that is a placeholder to an annexed file)